Non-Take-Up of Unemployment Benefit II in Germany: A Longitudinal Perspective Using Administrative Data: Conclusions

 The PASS-ADIAB administrative data for the period 2008 to 2020 enables tracking household histories beyond survey participation and correcting for misreported benefit receipt.
 To the best of my knowledge, this is also the first application of the open-source tax-and-transfer simulation model GETTSIM to the PASS dataset.

-The results indicate that a longer history of prior benefit receipt increases the probability of current take-up, reflecting reduced informational and transactional barriers for households familiar with the system.
-Higher household income potential—measured as average past earned income—reduces the likelihood of claiming UB~II, consistent with households with stronger labour market prospects perceiving lower net utility from participation.
-Recent positive income shocks decrease take-up probability, whereas long-term income volatility has no significant effect, suggesting that households respond mainly to immediate financial changes rather than longer-run fluctuations.
-Incorporating these long-term and dynamic factors alters the marginal effects of conventional explanatory variables, in some cases substantially, indicating that standard empirical models that omit such factors are misspecified and provide a biased account of household claiming behaviour.
-These findings extend the literature by demonstrating the role of long-term factors in shaping take-up within the German basic safety net.
+The results indicate that a longer history of prior benefit receipt is associated with a higher probability of current take-up, consistent with reduced informational and transactional barriers for households familiar with the system.
+Higher household income potential, measured as average past earned income, is associated with a lower likelihood of claiming UB~II, consistent with households with stronger labour market prospects perceiving lower net utility from participation.
+Recent positive income shocks are associated with lower take-up, whereas long-term income volatility has no significant association, suggesting that take-up is associated mainly with immediate financial changes rather than longer-run fluctuations.
+Incorporating these long-term and dynamic factors changes the marginal effects of conventional explanatory variables, in some cases substantially, indicating that standard empirical models that omit such factors may be misspecified and may give a misleading account of the correlates of household claiming behaviour.
+These findings extend the literature by demonstrating the relevance of long-term factors for take-up within the German basic safety net.

+Several caveats apply.
+As set out in Section~\ref{subsec:MethTakeUp}, the estimates describe robust conditional associations rather than causal effects: households that differ in their benefit history or income trajectory are also likely to differ along unobserved dimensions that the model cannot separate from the long-term factors, and the random-effects estimator assumes that the household-specific effect is uncorrelated with the regressors.
+Establishing causal effects would require exogenous variation in benefit history or income dynamics, which the present data do not provide.
+The contribution here is to document patterns that existing, purely contemporaneous models miss.